 Medjugorje is generally visited as a place of pilgrimage; the town is famed for an apparent vision of the Virgin Mary as seen by six individuals since 1981.

 Travelling from Split to Bosnia – Sarajevo

-Sarajevo is that little bit too far away to visit from Split as a day trip, but we’re sure that many of you may still undertake this route as part of a tour of several countries in the region.
+Sarajevo is that little bit too far away to visit from Split as a day trip.
+However, we’re sure some may still undertake this route as part of a tour of several countries in the region.
 Again, there’s several buses a day with a journey time of around seven hours – check schedules on the Split Bus Terminal website.

-A fascinating mix of Western and Eastern influences and Empires through the centuries – from Roman to Ottoman, Venetian and Austro-Hungarian, Sarajevo suffered terribly during the war in the early 1990s.
-These days, however, it is a wonderful capital city to visit with an amazing array of architecture, buildings – including numerous mosques, churches and synagogues, museums and a detailed Old Town with a large bazaar-like area Bascarsija.
+The city is a fascinating mix of Western and Eastern influences and Empires through the centuries – from Roman to Ottoman, Venetian and Austro-Hungarian.
+Sarajevo, of course, suffered terribly during the war in the early 1990s.
+These days, however, it is a wonderful capital city to visit with an amazing array of architecture, buildings.
+These include numerous mosques, churches and synagogues, museums; there is also a detailed Old Town with a large bazaar-like area Bascarsija.